What’s an Implantable Contact Lens?

 The additional lens implant is an artificial lens that is implanted close to the natural crystalline lens like the case of myopic patients between 21- 60 years of age.

 We call it an implantable contact lens (IOL) because it is very thin and soft like a contact lens.
 It will stay in the eye and correct your vision until you develop a cataract in later life.
-Then, we can remove the lens to allow for us to undertake cataract surgery.
+Then, we can remove the lens to allow for us to undertake surgery on the cataract.

 Alternatively, we can use lenses that clip to your iris (the coloured part of your eye).
 We clip these on the iris inferno of the pupil to enable vision correction.
 We can also use these lenses in case of what we refer to as ‘refractive surprise’ or undesirable results after cataract surgery.

 In some complicated cataract surgery cases that others referred to us, we have implanted iris clip lenses to successfully restore normal vision.

 Recently, we have used special implants to allow multifocality in those patients who had a cataract procedure where the surgeon used a monofocal lens implant.
 Some patients wish to have multifocality, which means that they are less dependent on glasses.
 These lenses offer a safe and reliable solution.

 I am an experienced surgeon with a lot of knowledge about these types of lenses.
 I will discuss the best and safest options with you.
 At Eye Clinic London, we are leaders in advanced corneal treatment, cataract surgery and refractive surgery.

 What kind of Intraocular Lens / Implant (IOL) should you have?

 A Monofocal IOL will correct either your distance or your near vision.
 In most cases, people wish to correct their distance vision and are happy to remain wearing reading glasses.
 Alternatively, you can have two slightly different powered lenses to give you some distance correction and some reading correction.
 That is called Monovision.